yeehaa123/elab/h2020/proposal/OverLab_DH_Johanna.md

 The interdisciplinary research setting of an embedded researcher in the humanities span not only from one faculty research group to another or between universities but more and more towards involving private partners from the creative industries, thus changes the requirements of how researchers operate.

+The work space of the embedded researchers are regular office spaces at the university, supplied with a desk and a computer.
+The scope of most projects however require a variety of work settings.
+When working from a human-centered approach it is crucial to not think of the form of the outcome right away or to be limited to just one medium or technology.
+But in order to experiment and innovate, a flexible workspace is needed.
+Artistic expression and creativity do not obey closing hours and bureaucratic sterility of university buildings.

 The first result will be a prototype for a research environment for interdisciplinary short term projects.
 As a test case functions the embedded research track and their participants at the Center for Digitial Humanities and Creative Industries Research Center at the University of Amsterdam, who describe the challenging, but enabling situation and the potentials of the room for experimentation in order to transfer this knowledge onto other interdisciplinary reserach projects.

+Need

+- increasing need of knowledge workers to combine theoretical as well as hands-on approaches in their research
+- current workspaces do not provide enough space and the right material to experiment

 Challenge

 The work space of the embedded researchers are regular office spaces at the university, supplied with a desk and a computer.
 The scope of most projects however require a variety of work settings.
 When working from a human-centered approach it is crucial to not think of the form of the outcome right away or to be limited to just one medium or technology.
 But in order to experiment and innovate, a flexible workspace is needed.
 Artistic expression and creativity do not obey closing hours and bureaucratic sterility of university buildings.